Reginleif88/reginleif_lab/docs/Project-7-Multi-Site-Network-Site-to-Site-VPN.md

    > **Troubleshooting tip:** If the tunnel handshake is working (check VPN > WireGuard > Status) but no traffic flows, check that gateway monitoring is either disabled or has a valid Monitor IP configured.
    >
+   > [!WARNING]
-   > **Known Issue:** There are [active bugs in OPNsense 25.x](https://github.com/opnsense/core/issues/8990) related to gateway monitoring and WireGuard failover.
+   > There are [active bugs in OPNsense 25.x](https://github.com/opnsense/core/issues/8990) related to gateway monitoring and WireGuard failover.
 In multi-WAN scenarios, gateways may incorrectly report as "up" when down, or disabled gateways may be selected as default.
 If you experience unexpected failover behavior, a firewall reboot may be required as a temporary workaround.

 ---